umang-sh/FakeNewsClassifierSolution/README.md

 2. Submission.csv
 3. README.md

-#### The jupyter notebook assumes the data is dßownloaded and extracted in the following path data/fake-news/
+#### The jupyter notebook assumes the data is downloaded and extracted in the following path data/fake-news/